Mu Python template

 - SPARQL querying

-The below helpers can be imported from the helpers
+The below helpers can be imported from the helpers module.
+For example:

 py